 The colourful and spritely Deep-blue Flowerpiercer is a typically attractive member of the Tanager family.
 Photo: Rich Hoyer

 Off limits to travellers 20 years ago but now part of a major birding circuit, the highway that straddles the departments of Amazonia and San Martín in northern Peru is home to some of the world’s most sought-after species, and birding this once remote area has become easy, comfortable, and safe.
-The cloud-forest-draped mountain pass known as Abra Patricia provides some of the most exciting birding anywhere in the Andes—the spectacular Marvelous Spatuletail and the nearly mythical Long-whiskered Owlet are both at the centers of their tiny world ranges here — and it’s comfortable now with the construction of a new eco-lodge.
+The cloud-forest-draped mountain pass known as Abra Patricia provides some of the most exciting birding anywhere in the Andes - the spectacular Marvelous Spatuletail and the nearly mythical Long-whiskered Owlet are both at the centres of their tiny world ranges here - and it’s comfortable now with the construction of an eco-lodge.
 We’ll begin by flying to the city of Tarapoto, where we’ll bird nearby valleys and isolated ridges before traveling by paved highway, with a stop in the Moyobamba area, to Abra Patricia.
 At the end of the tour we’ll return to Moyobamba for one night before returning to Lima.
-Besides seeing the many colorful and some very localized birds, we’ll learn about the seemingly endless variety of orchids and other flowers, moths that come to lights in the evening, and other aspects of natural history.
+Besides seeing the many colourful and some very localized birds, we’ll learn about the seemingly endless variety of orchids and other flowers, and moths that come to lights in the evening, as well as other aspects of natural history.

 Day 1: The tour begins at 6 pm this evening in the lobby of our Jorge Chavez International Airport hotel near Lima.
 Night near Lima.